niladridutt/Brevis-News/README.md

 ![Screenshot](logo.png)

-### Skill Requirements (You can apply if you have any one of the skills mentioned below)
+### Skill Requirements
+(You can apply if you have ANY ONE of the skills mentioned below)
 1) Python
 2) NLP
 3) Deep Learning